craig8196/the-river-protocol/README.md

 Robust methodology for discovering the MTU on a path.
 Not suseptible to ICMP black holes and ICMP support. https://tools.ietf.org/html/rfc4821

-## TODO
-- [ ] Additional research on ICE
-- [ ] Research possible PKI scheme to increase security
-- [ ] Research possible custom DNS + CA/PKI combination
-- [ ] Research Byzantine fault tolerance and if there is any applicability in this protocol
-- [ ] Get the code and specification working.
-- [ ] Test code.
-- [ ] Finalize specs.
-- [ ] Re-work code to be in C.

 ## Abbreviation Map